drew-chen/boundless/docs/understandingTheCode.md

 which uses Vuex will have the data be updated.
 Vuex can also be split into modules for organization.
 Modules are [created by the Quasar CLI](https://quasar.dev/quasar-cli/vuex-store).

-In order to use and modify Vuex state, actions, getters, and mutation are used.
+To use and modify Vuex state, actions, getters, and mutation are used.
-You shouldn't modify state directly and must use these helpers.
-Furthermore, to be sure state is not mutated by accident, it's a safe choice to deep clone the data in the state before modifying it locally within a page.
+You shouldn't modify the state directly and must use these helpers.
+Furthermore, to be sure the state is not mutated by accident, it's a safe choice to deep clone the data in the state before modifying it locally within a page.
 If you want to sync the mutated clone, use an action or mutation to set the state.

 ### project-submit

-The project submit Vuex module stores data related to project submission.
+The projectSubmit Vuex module under the directory `store/project-submit` stores data related to project submission.
 Specifically, `ProjectCreateCustomFrom.vue` is used by the admin to choose and modify what custom fields or questions a project submission form asks.
 The rest of the files within the `Forms/Project` directory and `SubmitProject.vue` are for the user